Window Cling Frequently Asked Questions Return to Top

 What material are your window clings made out of?

-We print our clings on a 4 mil transparent window cling vinyl material designed for both interior and exterior applications.
+We offer two material choices for our window clings.
+You can choose to print your clings on either 4 mil transparent or 4 mil white vinyl window cling vinyl material that are designed for both interior and exterior applications.
 This unique material comes with the option to choose either a front low tack adhesive or low tack back adhesive option, giving you more control on how you want to apply this decal to your window or other intended surfaces.

 What is the difference between clear and white window clings and which one should I choose?

 The only physical difference between the two is the color of the material.
 One is transparent and the other is white.
 However, the intended use for each material is what makes them very different.

 Clear window clings offer the advantage of being see-through on the areas where ink is not present.
 Because of this unique feature, they are commonly used on storefronts or other retail locations to advertise your promotion, sale, or products while still allowing your customers to see the product or store behind the window cling.